Soak Up the Sun at Some of the Best Patios in Austin

 The Salty Sow

-Should your ideal image of Happy Hour be incomplete without a charcuterie board, the patio at Salty Sow might be what you’re looking for.
-As the name implies, get ready to indulge in some decadent, savory meats and small bites to accompany their amazing selection of cocktails.
-While their patio may not be the biggest on this list, the fact that it is packed nightly is a testament to the enjoyment, and excellent service, to be found there.
-We like to start with the previously mentioned charcuterie board and a Curly Tail, a blood-orange inspired tequila drink, before making our way to an order of their maple glazed Old Fashioned with a side of the exceptional bacon-covered deviled eggs.
+Should your conception of happy hour be incomplete without a charcuterie board, the patio at Salty Sow has your number.
+As the name suggests, get ready to indulge in decadent, savory meats and small bites to accompany their amazing selection of cocktails.
+While their patio may not be the biggest on this list, the fact that it is packed nightly is a testament to the good vibes and excellent service dominating the space.
+Start with the previously mentioned Charcuterie Board and a Curly Tail, a blood orange-inspired tequila cocktail, before moving onto the elderflower liqueur-spiked Sparkling Sangria and a side of the exceptional BBQ Hominy.

 The retro, Palm Springs-inspired vibes of Kitty Cohen’s will have you coming back again and again—that, or the opportunity to take a selfie with the portrait of Burt Reynolds on a bearskin rug that is framed in the bathroom.
 In fact, that detail may tell you everything you need to know about the type of hang it is—a quirky escapist paradise, where you can laugh away through Happy Hour and long after.
 For an ideal afternoon, lounge under their white-scalloped umbrellaed tables, and order the exquisitely-named Sex Panther, made with El Silencio Mezcal, passion fruit, lemon, sugar, and bitters.
 There is even a small pool that decorates their patio which, depending on how much you drink, you may be tempted to put your feet in for a dip.